inventhouse/allgit/allgit.md

     - should this have a checkout mode too?
 - -m/--modified

-- -f/--fetch: do a fetch in all repos to ensure we have all branches and tags
+- DONE: -f/--fetch: do a fetch in all repos to ensure we have all branches and tags
-- -c/--checkout?  getting awful close to actual subcommands
+- DONE: -c/--checkout?  getting awful close to actual subcommands
   - checkout for tags too?
-- -p/--pull?
+- -p/--pull?  --  already have stashpull helper

 - heirarchies
   - DONE: search for repos